 Before I tell you more about this smoked salmon dip, if you didn’t scroll our home page before landing on this recipe, we’ve been publishing festive recipe collections in recent weeks that you might also wish to browse, including our best cocktail recipes, best dip recipes for crackers and crudités for festive parties, best starters, best salads, and best desserts.

 Now, before you scroll down to my creamy smoked salmon dip recipe, I have a favour to ask.
 Grantourismo is reader-supported.
-If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by using our links to buy travel insurance, rent a car or campervan or motorhome, book accommodation, or book a tour on Klook or Get Your Guide.
-You could also browse our Grantourismo store for gifts for food lovers, including food-themed reusable cloth face masks designed with Terence’s images.
+If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by using our links to buy travel insurancerent a car, book accommodation, or book a tour on Get Your Guide.
+You could also browse our Grantourismo store for gifts for food lovers designed with Terence’s images.

 Smoked Salmon Dip Recipe with Salty Capers, Dill Pickles, Paprika and Fresh Dill